 In February of 2012 Andry was named the Director of Golf Programs, now overseeing the daily operations of both the Trojan men's and women's golf programs.
 A talented player in his own right, Andry was a four-year letter winner at Paoli High School in Paoli, Ind., before attending Ball State University and earning a Bachelors Degree in Telecommunications in 2009.
 Andry returned to Ball State in 2010, earning a Masters Degree in Public Relations while also being hired as an assistant sports information director at Taylor.

 A strong believer in the use of technology to improve as a golfer, Andry incorporates technology into many of the team's practices.
 The Taylor men's team utilizes technology to track practice progress and phone applications to conduct on-the-go video swing analysis and live qualifying and practice round scoring.

 Andry served as a caddy at the Pete Dye Course in French Lick, Indiana during his college years.
 He earned All-Conference honors in both his junior and senior seasons at Paoli High School and advanced to the regional in the IHSAA tournament.

 After joining the Taylor Sports Information Department in 2010 Andry has focused on creating videos for the Taylor athletics website and local television affiliates as well as providing game day coverage for teams and managing the Taylor Athletics website.
-He has produced the Taylor University Men's Basketball Silent Night videos for the past four years; the videos garnered national attention for Taylor and have nearly 3 million online views.
+He has produced the Taylor University Men's Basketball Silent Night videos for the past seven years; the videos garnered national attention for Taylor and have nearly five million online views.